ProfessorAkram/Unity-Programming/docs/unity-physics-movement.md

 This approach makes it easy to **reuse your existing logic** while upgrading your movement to use Unity's physics system.

 ### Get the `RigidBody` Component
-Before we can move our game object we need to get access to the `Rigidbody` componet as mentioned above.
+Before we can move our game object, we need to get access to the `Rigidbody` component as mentioned above.
-To do this we need to update our `MoveRigidbody` class to the following:
+To do this, we need to update our `MoveRigidbody` class to the following:

 ```csharp